jbrockopp/docs/content/administration/worker/queue.md

   This section contains information on the queue component for the worker.
 ---

-This component is responsible for integrating with queue providers for pulling workloads to be run.
+This component is responsible for integrating with a queue system based off the configuration provided.

+The queue system is used by Vela for pulling workloads, provided by the [server](/docs/administration/server/), that will be run.

+Workloads fetched from the queue are managed with a [first in, first out (FIFO)](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) strategy.

 ## Configuration